Cutts Gallery

 Bridging Design and Development

 While developing the website, I learned how important the technical setup is to support the front-end experience.
 To make the filtering system work, I had to define details like artwork medium and size in the backend.
-This process helped me understand how closely design and development need to work together to create a smooth and functional user experience.

 More Work